huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 * RLHF techniques (see the `trl` repo for [more examples](https://github.com/huggingface/trl))
 * Training multiple models at once.

 As it stands, Accelerate has a **very experimental API** to help you accomplish this.

 This tutorial will focus on two common use cases:

-1. Using `zero2` to train a model, and `zero3` to perform inference for assisting of the training for the `zero2` model (as `zero2` is faster to train on)
+1. Using `zero2` to train a model, and `zero3` to perform inference for assisting of the training for the `zero2` model (as `zero2` is faster to train on), which is shown in the RLHF example
-2. Training multiple *disjoint* models at once
+2. Training multiple *disjoint* models at once, shown later

 ## RLHF (multiple models, only one is trained)